BrigittePowers/proj2-text-adventure/Project2.md

 # User Story

+GIVEN
+WHEN
+THEN

 \

 # MVP Functionality

 ### (what information can the user see?
 What actions can they do?)

-* make a character
+- make a character
-* save and access user character data // checkpoint // save
+- save and access user character data // checkpoint // save
-* 4-5 rooms to explore
+- 4-5 rooms to explore
-* manage inventory / change equipment / loadout
+- manage inventory / change equipment / loadout
-* view character stats and inventory
+- view character stats and inventory
-* display via frontend or console emulator (undecided)
+- display via frontend or console emulator (undecided)

 # API Routes